sumnerevans/sumnerevans.com/content/2019-dc-transatlantic-cruise/2019-06-02-london-england-to-denver.rst

        Buckingham Palace
 :slug: 2019-06-01-london-england-to-denver
 :status: published
+:image: /images/dc-transatlantic-cruise/buckingham-palace2.jpg

-Today is my last day of vacation.
+Today was my last day of vacation.
 I flew back to Denver in the afternoon, and I am starting my job at The Trade Desk on Monday which is just two days away!
 But, that means that I had most of the morning to be in London.
 So, I decided to go over to Buckingham Palace and then to the British Museum.